 In this article, we’ll illustrate how to copy multiple rows in the same or different worksheets and paste them over existing rows or newly inserted rows in Excel using Macro.

-4 Examples to Copy Multiple Rows in Excel Using Macro
+How to Copy Multiple Rows in Excel Using Macro: 4 Examples

 In this article, we’ll use the following sample dataset that describes the working schedule for an employee for 5 days a week.
 We are going to make some changes to this schedule on-demand by copying multiple rows by using macro.